Garry Theatre view from balcony

 People were encouraged to share their visions and ideas through a survey and by attending open houses in November of 2022.

-the second round of engagement is available August 22 through September 11 for us to understand the willingness of the community to support the theatre based on what the draft business plan suggests is necessary for the theatre to re-open and remain open.
+the second round of engagement is available in August of 2023 for us to understand the willingness of the community to support the theatre based on what the business plan suggests is necessary for the theatre to re-open and remain open.